leahkemp/ESR_human_genomics/docs/tools_and_software.md

 # Bioinformatic tools and software

-A collection of tools and software we either developed internally or that were developed externally that use
+A collection of tools and software we either developed internally or that were developed externally that we use in our analyses

 ## Table of contents